pboling/pretty_feed/README.md

     task :blurb => :environment do |_t, someth|
         include PrettyFeed::PfTf.new(truthy: 'green', falsey: 'blue')
         pftf("might be green or blue", someth, ->(a) { a })
+        # => "might be green or blue: #{someth}" # in the console
-        # => the color will depend on what someth is and how the proc evaluates it.
+        #     NOTE: the color will depend on what someth is and whether the proc evaluates as truthy or falsey.
     end
 end
 ```